microsoft/grover-blocks/lowmc/INSTALL.md

 ```
 On Linux, one may need to log out and in again for the next command to work.

-Install iqsharp jupyter support; this may need the Linux PATH overwrite
+Install iqsharp jupyter support; this may need a Linux PATH override.
 ```
 dotnet iqsharp install --user
 cd /path/to/qsharp/lowmc